keerat21/CS455Project/README.md

 1. Some issues with ScrollView. ("VirtualList should not be nested inside ScrollView")
 2. No storage, If we go into a screen and go back to previous screen; then the state of that screen is not stored.
 Camera photos not stored in library, screen or database; but only the snapshot can be viewed.
-3. 4.
-All the red marked features in the previously planned project are yet to be added/ worked upon.
+3. All the red marked features in the previously planned project are yet to be added/ worked upon.
-4. 5.
-App runs better on mobile phones
+4. Dependencies might have to be added or installed to run, but by using expo.dev or expo CLI can help

 ## Acknowledgments

-Thanks to Professor Dr. Trevor M. Tomesh, University of Regina of class CS455(mobile computing) 2022 Winter for supporting me. <br>
+**Thanks to Professor Dr. Trevor M. Tomesh, University of Regina of class CS455(mobile computing) 2022 Winter for supporting me.**
+<br><br>
-Thanks to [Rohit Kumar Thakur](https://javascript.plainenglish.io/make-a-camera-app-using-react-native-expo-android-ios-75b3567f5a47) for the camera feature.
+**Thanks to [Rohit Kumar Thakur](https://javascript.plainenglish.io/make-a-camera-app-using-react-native-expo-android-ios-75b3567f5a47) for the camera feature.**